 Her repertoire includes new commissions from various composers and her own arrangements, with which she explores the expressive possibilities of the marimba beyond the stereotype as a percussion instrument.

-Yoshiko also teaches and gives master classes/workshops on different occasions.
+Yoshiko teaches and gives master classes/workshops on different occasions.
+She was invited as

 … elegance, in complete control of every movement, and hence of every sound of every musical, mesmerising, moment…”